TitanAllStars/TitanAllStars.github.io/README.md

 # [TitanAllStars guild info](https://titanallstars.github.io/)

-**Welcome to Titan All Stars!!!!**
+**Welcome to Titan All Stars!!!!** playing on seerver 20 "Tempered Steel".

+## Welcome

-First, [choose a Titan name](https://www.theoi.com/greek-mythology/titans.html) and set it by clicking your profile icon in top right of screen.
+Ideally, you'll **[choose a Titan name](https://www.theoi.com/greek-mythology/titans.html)** (set it in game by clicking your profile icon in top right of screen.)

-Then please introduce yourself in the Guild Chat...
+Then swing by the Guild Chat and introduce yourself...
 * How long your been playing?
 * What you want to get out of being a member?
-We welcome newbies and like to help you get the most out of the game.
+Newbies welcome and we'd like to help you get the most out of the game.

 Enthusism is as important as experience.
 We will help build you into a player valuable to the team.

-## Real money spending strategy
+## Real money strategy
 Hero Wars is reasonably practical to **Play For Free** (at least up to level 40 so far).
-But some consider spending a **minimal amount real money** to be worthwhile, as discussed below.
+Some consider spending a **minimal amount** of real money to be worthwhile, as discussed below.

 ### VIP Level 1
 Cost: One-time $1.99 AUD; <br>